ASGH027/Lambda/README.md

 * Provides text-based responses plus with Text to Speech.

 * Can identify its version number.

+* Can upgrade without you reinstalling Lambda again.

 ## Installation